Marcedes Lewis

-Marcedes Alexis Lewis (born May 19, 1984), nicknamed "Big Dog", is an American professional football tight end for the Denver Broncos of the National Football League (NFL).
+Marcedes Alexis Lewis (born May 19, 1984), nicknamed "Big Dog", is an American professional football tight end.
 He played college football for the UCLA Bruins, earning consensus All-American honors.
-He was selected by the Jacksonville Jaguars in the first round of the 2006 NFL draft, and as of the 2025 NFL season, is the one of just two remaining active players from the class, alongside Buffalo Bills placekicker Matt Prater.
+Lewis was selected by the Jacksonville Jaguars in the first round of the 2006 NFL draft.
+He has also played for the Green Bay Packers, Chicago Bears, and Denver Broncos.

 Early life

-Lewis was born in Los Alamitos, California.
+Lewis was born on May 19, 1984, in Los Alamitos, California.
 He graduated from Long Beach Polytechnic High School in Long Beach, California, where he played high school football for the Jackrabbits.
-In 2001, he competed in a nationally televised game against De La Salle of Concord, California.
-As a senior, Lewis was named as a Parade magazine high school All-American and was considered a top prospect by all major recruiting services.
+In 2001, Lewis competed in a nationally televised game against De La Salle of Concord, California.
+As a senior, he was named as a Parade magazine high school All-American and was considered a top prospect by all major recruiting services.

 College career

 Lewis attended the University of California, Los Angeles (UCLA), and played college football for the Bruins from 2002 to 2005.
-In 49 games with the Bruins, he started 32 times.
-He ranks ninth on the school's overall career-record receiving list and first among tight ends with 126 receptions, holding the UCLA tight end all-time records with 1,571 yards receiving and 21 touchdowns.
-As a senior in 2005, Lewis was a first-team All-Pacific-10 selection, a consensus All-American, and won the John Mackey Award, given annually to the top tight end in college football.
+In 49 games with the Bruins, he started 32.
+Lewis ranks ninth on the school's overall career-record receiving list and first among tight ends with 126 receptions, holding the UCLA tight end all-time records with 1,571 yards receiving and 21 touchdowns.
+As a senior in 2005, he was a first-team All-Pacific-10 selection, a consensus All-American, and won the John Mackey Award, given annually to the top tight end in college football.

 Lewis was inducted into the UCLA Athletics Hall of Fame as a member of the 2022 class.